Genentech/gReLU/CONTRIBUTING.md

    500KB), unwanted clutter may have been accidentally included.
 6. Run ``tox -e publish -- --repository pypi`` and check that everything was uploaded to PyPI_ correctly.

+## Contributing to the model zoo

+gReLU's [model zoo](https://wandb.ai/grelu) is intended to host a curated set of models which are likely to be broadly useful to many users of the package.
+If you would like to contribute such a model, please let us know via a GitHub issue (see instructions above).
+Note that it is not necessary to contribute a model to the zoo in order to share it with the community, as gReLU saves checkpoint files that contain exhaustive metadata and can be easily shared and reused.